 Topamax dosage when used with other seizure drugs

-Topamax may be used with other medications to treat partial onset seizures, generalized tonic-clonic seizures, or seizures linked to Lennox-Gastaut syndrome.
+Topamax may be used with other medications to treat focal onset seizures, generalized tonic-clonic seizures, or seizures linked to Lennox-Gastaut syndrome.

-During the first week of treatment, your doctor will start you on a low dose, such as 25 mg to 50 mg per day.
+During the first week of treatment, your doctor will start by prescribing a low dose, such as 25–50 mg per day.
 This will allow your doctor to see how your body reacts to the drug.
 Then, they’ll gradually increase your dose over several weeks until you reach the dose that’s right for you.
 The maximum recommended dosage is 400 mg per day.

-• For partial onset seizures and seizures linked to Lennox-Gastaut syndrome, the recommended dosage is 200 mg to 400 mg per day.
+• For focal onset seizures and seizures linked to Lennox-Gastaut syndrome, the recommended dosage is 200–400 mg per day.
 This is taken as two doses, one in the morning and one in the evening.

-• For generalized tonic-clonic seizures, the dosage is 200 mg taken twice per day for a total of 400 mg per day.
-You’ll take one dose in the morning and one in the evening.
+• For generalized tonic-clonic seizures, the dosage is 200 mg taken twice per day.
+This means you’ll take a total of 400 mg per day.
+You’ll usually take one dose in the morning and one in the evening.

 What’s the dosage of Topamax for children?